eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - Builders prepare bid using the `ExecutionPayloadHeader` container which contains essential details like the parent block hash, fee recipient, and proposed transaction fee, etc.
 - Builders create `SignedExecutionPayloadHeader`, a signed header `ExecutionPayloadHeader` and broadcast it.
 - Bids are sent either directly to the proposer or broadcasted over the p2p network using the `execution_payload_header` topic.

 **Proposers: Selecting Bids and Broadcasting the Signed Beacon Block**
-- The proposer evaluates bids based on several criteria, such as the bid amount and the reliability or past performance of the builder.
-Then selects a bid.
+- The proposer evaluates bids based on several criteria, such as the bid amount and the reliability or past performance of the builder. to select a bid.
 - The proposer constructs a `BeaconBlockBody`, which includes the `signed_execution_payload_header` among other standard elements.
-- This function `process_block_header` processes the block header, ensuring all elements conform to the consensus rules and that the block is valid within the current chain context.
+- The function `process_block_header` processes the block header, ensuring all elements conform to the consensus rules and that the block is valid within the current chain context.
 - The block, now containing the selected execution payload header, is signed by the proposer to produce `SignedBeaconBlock`.
 - The signed block is then broadcast over the p2p network using the `beacon_block` topic, making it available to all network participants.
 - The `ExecutionPayloadHeader` within the `BeaconBlockBody` prepared by the proposer includes `parent_block_hash` linking to the parent block in the execution layer, ensuring continuity of the chain and `block_hash` will eventually link to the hash of the `ExecutionPayload` that the builder will produce and is crucial for validators to verify the integrity and continuity of the chain.